-With just a few days to go until the April 15 deadline, people who have not yet done their taxes may think they are doomed.
-But you still have time to save money on your 2013 taxes if you’re smart.
+With just a few days to go until the April 18 tax-filing deadline, people who have not yet done their taxes may think they are doomed.
+But you still have time to save money on your taxes if you’re smart.

 Here are seven last-minute tax tips for procrastinators.

 Get an extension.
 If you truly can’t have your taxes done properly on time, don’t do them.
 You can get a six-month extension just by filing form 4868, giving you until Oct.
 15 to file.
-If you own money, however, you need to send it in by April 15.
+If you owe money, however, you need to send the payment in by April 18.

 File your taxes for free.
 Don’t rush out to buy tax software until you make sure you can’t use free online programs.
 The IRS Free File program works with commercial tax software companies to create free online filing tools for taxpayers with low and moderate incomes.
 If you earn more than $64,000 a year or otherwise don’t qualify for the free filing programs, you can still file your federal income tax return online using free forms.